dsellers1/home-assistant/README.md

 </details>

 ### Mushroom template card with custom last-changed/last-updated time
-This card looks at an entity's last-changed or last-updated time and formats it so it is readable.
+This example looks at an entity's last-changed or last-updated time and formats it so it is readable.
 In the examples, the last-changed shows time greater than a minute while the last-updated includes seconds

 ![image](https://github.com/dsellers1/home-assistant/assets/67642332/eb2728b7-b243-43d9-b701-73620ecb4e12)